akshaysoni8707/MaterialDrawn/README.md

 # Welcome to Material Drawn !
 > **A Materialize CSS framework based admin dashboard**

 **Material Drawn** is a free Materialize Admin with a fresh design inspired by Google's Material Design.
 We are very excited to introduce our material concepts through an easy to use and beautiful set of components.
-Material Drawn was built over the popular materialize framework and it comes with a couple of third-party plugins redesigned to fit in with the rest of the elements.
+Material Drawn was built over the popular materialize framework and it comes with a couple of third-party plugins ( amcharts, datatables ) redesigned to fit in with the rest of the elements.

 Material Dashboard comes with 6 color theme choices for any component as background ( lavender , forestgreen, midnightblue, teal, blood, girl ) and a background image on the sidebar for each color.
 We are very excited to share this dashboard with you and we look forward to hearing your feedback!

-You can find the [Github Repo for Material Drawn here]([https://github.com/akshaysoni8707/MaterialDrawn](https://github.com/akshaysoni8707/MaterialDrawn)).
+You can find the [Github Repo for Material Drawn here](https://github.com/akshaysoni8707/MaterialDrawn).

 # Files
 **Distribution Folder**